 Chemical testing is often used by California law enforcement in suspected Driving Under the Influence (DUI) cases, sometimes known as DWI (Driving While Intoxicated).
-These chemical tests measure the amount of alcohol in a person's system by testing breath or blood; in cases where drugs are suspected, they may test a person's urine.
+These chemical tests measure the amount of alcohol in a person's system by testing breath or blood; in cases where drugs are suspected and if blood is unavailable, they may test a person's urine.
 While the information gathered from the results of these tests can be used by prosecutors in a DUI case, the tests can also be challenged by a lawyer well-versed in the law, the science and the processes involved in administering and analyzing these chemical tests.

 The Chemical Limits:

 Under the laws of the State of California, a blood alcohol Content (BAC) of 0.08% or higher can be used to prosecute adult drivers for DUI.
 For some, this limit is even lower: 0.04% if operating a commercial vehicle, and only 0.01% for drivers under the age of 21, or already on probation for a previous DUI.

 When the police suspect an individual is driving under the influence of alcohol, they will ask he or she to blow into a handheld breath machine.
 This is known as a Preliminary Alcohol Screening (PAS) device.
 This test is voluntary for most drivers; only those already on probation for a DUI, or who are under 21 years of age must take the PAS test.
 The results of this test are “investigatory,” and cannot generally be used as evidence for a DUI conviction.

 This PAS test is part of the field sobriety tests (FSTs), and used by an officer to back up their investigation, showing they had reasonable suspicion of driver intoxication.
 This investigation is used to justify arrest and later testing at the police department station, where more reliable testing methods can be performed.